A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-According to goal of this study, we explain what data were used in each surveyed studies based on the data categorization result derived in Section \ref{sec:categorization}, and described the trend of data used for each research purpose (i.e., research theme, sub-research theme) derived in Section \ref{sec:research}.
-Through the results described in this section, our purpose is to understand the trend of data categories used via research themes and sub-themes.

-The results of data categorization and the analysis derived from each result consist of three sections.
-In Section \ref{sec:resultsofdatacategorization}, we begin with Table \ref{table:datacategorization}'s overall results of data categorization via surveyed studies including information on which research themes, sub-research themes, and type of inclusion survey for each of the surveyed studies.
-Further, we found the different data patterns of collection and utilization for each research theme through Table \ref{table:datacategorization}.
-In Section \ref{sec:resultsofdatacategorizationviaresearch}, we show the results of how many data categories were used for each research theme calculated through the results of Table \ref{table:datacategorization} in Figure \ref{fig:numberofstudies} and explain the analysis results from Figure \ref{fig:numberofstudies}.
-In Section \ref{sec:resultsofdatacategorizationviasubresearch}, we describe the results of how many data categories were used for each research theme and sub-research theme calculated through the Table \ref{table:datacategorization}'s results in Table \ref{table:researchtheme}.
-Further, we analyze the results to identify type, number, and average number of data categories that used data categories via each research theme and sub-research theme.
-Further, we interpret the results of data categorization and analysis of the results described in the three sections (i.e., Sections \ref{sec:resultsofdatacategorization}, \ref{sec:resultsofdatacategorizationviaresearch}, and \ref{sec:resultsofdatacategorizationviasubresearch}).
-Through this process, we provide the results and interpretations of how the types of data collected are different according to the research themes and sub-research themes classified in Section \ref{sec:research}.
-Further, we classified and analyzed in depth the utilized user interaction data based on the AS API in the surveyed studies in Section \ref{sec:userinteraction}.
+This section illustrates data categorization results to help researchers to better understand the trend of data categories collected for various research purposes.
+In Section \ref{sec:resultsofdatacategorization}, overall results of data categorization are presented in Table \ref{table:datacategorization} which includes information on which themes, sub-themes, and IP types as depicted in Table \ref{table:IP} for each of 96 surveyed studies.
+In Section \ref{sec:resultsofdatacategorizationviaresearch}, data categories used for each theme are presented in Table \ref{table:datacategorization} and the analysis results are explained via Figure \ref{fig:numberofstudies}.
+In Section \ref{sec:resultsofdatacategorizationviasubresearch}, data categories used for each research theme and sub-theme are presented in Table \ref{table:researchtheme}.
+Furthermore, data types used in each theme and sub-theme are analyzed.
+This process provides the results and interpretations of how the types of data collected are different according to the themes and sub-themes.
+Further, user interaction data are categorized and analyzed in Section \ref{sec:userinteraction}.